When is the best time to plant a tree?

 Mindfulness is the thousands of years-old art of maintaining mental control through controlling attention.
 Dr. J’s working definition is an awareness of the present experience without assessing it as bad.
 How does an ancient tradition apply to sport psychology and performance, you might ask?
 The answer is in EVERY way.
 Mindful awareness of the present experience keeps performers from mental “time travel,” in which they dwell on things that just happened or fear what is about to happen.
 This awareness is a key mental skill for athletes to understand.
 Through this training, Dr. J teaches athletes to stay present and focused on the task at hand and create consistent, repeatable, high-level performance.

 Mental toughness is the ability to persevere when things become difficult.
 It is a fundamental element of sport psychology.
 It is about the next step, the next rep, and quieting the self-talk which is trying to convince the athlete it’s okay to quit.

 Mental toughness isn’t a fixed point.
 We view it as an inherent trait and perceive athletes as either mentally tough or not.
-We label them mentally weak because they have a low failure point and write them off or earn have low expectations of them in the system.
-Even the most mentally developed players are often accused of lack of mental toughness when they lose, fail, or make a mistake.
+We label them mentally weak because they have a low failure point and write them off or have low expectations of them in the system.
+Even the most mentally developed players are often accused of a lack of mental toughness when they lose, fail, or make a mistake.

-Mental Toughness is Trainable Skill
+Mental Toughness is a Trainable Skill

 Goal setting is a powerful and necessary technique for enhancing and facilitating performance, but it is under-used in sport psychology terms, and the mechanics aren’t fully understood.
 Goals help an athlete stick to it, remain persistent and confident, focused, and create momentum in the right direction.
 Goal setting is important to every facet of performance.